B2B Buying Process: Steps, Owners & Speed

 Use Case Snapshot

 The same SaaS company researches lead routing solutions, discovering options ranging from simple CRM automation to sophisticated revenue orchestration platforms.
-They need to understand the category before defining requirements.
+Before defining requirements, they need to understand the category well enough to know what questions to ask.

 Content That Helps